arbyste/jp-mining-note/docs/docs/setupeverythingelse.md

 ## [jidoujisho](https://github.com/lrorpilla/jidoujisho)

-I'm not very sure how the Anki card generation works for this app, since this app does not use Yomichan.
+I'm not very sure how the Anki card generation works for this app, since this app does not use Yomitan.

 The custom handlebars used by JPMN does a lot of heavy lifting and has plenty of customizations specifically to work JPMN.